Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 ### Research Timeframe
 ---
 #### M1.
 Paper: **18 weeks (162'000 CHF)**
 The primary milestone of the research track is completing a paper on MMBs currently in the works.
-The timeframe for completion of this paper is so short since a lot of the work for the paper has already been completed by the team members in collaboration with Alistair Stewart, for which we already received funding from Web 3 Foundation, and we are not asking for any of this prior work to be funded again.
-Alistair Stewart will also be a co-author on the paper.
+The timeframe for completion of this paper is so short since a lot of the work has already been completed by the team members in collaboration with Alistair Stewart, for which we already received funding from Web3 Foundation, and we are not asking for any of this prior work to be funded again.
+Alistair Stewart will be a co-author on the paper.

-This paper will present the novel data structures U-MMBs, F-MMBs, and MMBs.
-The paper will also compare the MMB flavors with existing data structures like hash chains and two variants of MMRs.
+The paper will present the novel data structure MMB, as well as its variants U-MMB and F-MMB.
+We will make a thorough comparison of these structures against (several variants of) MMR and the hash chain, highlighting the pros and cons of each one.
+In particular, we will focus our analysis on blockchain applications, and how these structures fit in the design of light client protocols.

 ##### Writing budget: 12 weeks
-Completion of paper, such as
+Completion of paper, including considerable work needed in:

-1. adding missing proofs
-2. adding pseudo-algorithms, and
-3. completing the analysis of amortized membership proof sizes.
+1. An analysis of amortized proof sizes for variants of MMB and MMR, i.e., find the exact constants hidden in big-O notations for long-term performance.
+3. An analysis of asynchrony: how we can make an outdated MMB proof remain valid against an updated commitment, and vice-versa.
+4. Increment proofs: how to efficiently prove that an old commitment actually corresponds an earlier version (a prefix) of the canonical blockchain, and not to a fork with invalid blocks.
+For instance, slashing of cross-chain equivocations requires increment proofs.
+5. Pseudo-algorithms, and
+6. Missing proofs.

 ##### UTXO analysis: 6 weeks

-To substantiate our hypothesis that membership proofs for recent items of a committed data base are accessed much more frequently than ancient items, we analyse the lifespan of UTXOs before being spent.
-In particular, Bitcoin and ZCash will be analysed.
+Notice that MMB gives shorter proofs to recent items in the committed database.
+We conjecture that this is universally appealing for blockchain applications, because it is often the case that recently generated data needs to be queried and authenticated much more frequently than older data.

+To substantiate our conjecture, and add important theoretical motivation to the paper, we will study the lifespan of transaction outputs (TXOs), measured in blocks, from their creation until the time they are spent.
+In particular, Bitcoin and unshielded ZCash will be analysed, as their data is vast and easily accessible.
+Is this distribution heavily skewed towards recency?
+Would MMB make for a shorter proof size in expectation, relative to MMR?
+Following our conjecture, this should be the case, but it will have to be justified with data.

-This time budget accounts for both data collection and analysis timeframes.
-The analysis will employ a more differential methodology than exhibited here: https://www.nature.com/articles/s41597-022-01254-0
+This milestone's time budget accounts for anticipated research timeframes such as data collection, analysis, and bibliographic research.
+The analysis we envision will employ a more differential methodology than exhibited here: https://www.nature.com/articles/s41597-022-01254-0

 ---